COMMITMENT & OPPORTUNITIES

 A person with a disability who is accompanied by a support person will be allowed to have that person accompany them on our premises.

-The Brimell Group will notify customers promptly in the event of a planned or unexpected disruption to services or facilities for customers with disabilities.
+Brimell Toyota will notify customers promptly in the event of a planned or unexpected disruption to services or facilities for customers with disabilities.
 This clearly posted notice will include information about the reason for the disruption, its anticipated length of time, and a description of alternative facilities or services, if available.

 The notice will be placed at all customer entrances

 Our employment practices will include notification of the availability of accommodation for applicants with disabilities, as well as supports for staff with disabilities.
 Where employee needs dictates, we will provide individualized workplace emergency response information to employees who have a disability.
 Our performance management and career development processes will take into account the accessibility needs of its employees with disabilities.

 Our process for the development of documented individual accommodation plans includes:

 - How we include the employee in the development of the plan

 - How we consider the employee on an individual basis